 1. Appointment of Course Review Committee

-Development Committee will appoint a Course Review Committee (CRC).
-Members of the CRC will usually include the Head of School, other relevant academic staff and at least one external member from a relevant field (or two external members, one academic and one practitioner, for a reaccreditation review).
+Accreditation Committee will appoint a Course Review Committee (CRC).
+Members of the CRC will usually include a representative from Accreditation Committee, the Head of School, and other relevant academic staff.
+The CRC membership for review of higher education courses will also include at least one suitably independent expert member The criteria for appointment of external expert members are outlined below.
 The purpose of this committee is to review the course of study according to the guidelines of the policy.
 A chair will also be nominated.

 The CRC will conduct a review of the course of study, including consideration of the following information as relevant:

 - performance data (such as any outcomes of external moderation of grades);

 - staff and student feedback (including feedback from completed subject evaluations, student experience surveys, and other student surveys);